The Wasted Land: Ignored Dimensions of Habitat Loss

 Insect Safari

-Join in the fun with Professor Michael Rush.
-Using the nets provided by Save The Prairie Society, participants will be able to catch a variety of insects.
-We will then identify and study them.
-In the end, we will release them back onto the Prairie.
-Two guides will be leading the Safari.
+Using nets provided by Save The Prairie Society, participants will be able to catch, identify and study a variety of insects.
+In the end, we will release them back onto the prairie.
+Note: please wear sturdy shoes and long pants!

 The Annual Old Fashioned Prairie Fest